-If we include a C program or CPP program on the mcc command, then files are directly passed to ‘Mex’ or mbuild.
+If we include a C or CPP program on the mcc command, files are directly passed to ‘Mex’ or mbuild.

 Uses of Macro

-As we see in the above paragraph, the Matlab compiler has various options that give us access to do out the task. if we want to simplify our compilation, then we can use macros.
+As we see in the above paragraph, the Matlab compiler has various options that give us access to do the task.
+If we want to simplify our compilation, then we can use macros.
 That allows us to complete a basic compilation job.

 1. -m: macro option m, It creates stand-alone any ‘c’ application.
-And it has an alternative of by translating m to c or CPP by using function wrapper, language output, stage, help, file library, etc.
+And it has an alternative of translating m to c or CPP using a function wrapper, language output, stage, help, file library, etc.

-2. -p: macro option p, It creates standalone CPP applications, and the alternative is libmmfile.mlib.
+2. -p: macro option p, creates standalone CPP applications; the alternative is libmmfile.mlib.

-3. -x: macro option x, It creates MEX function and the alternative is ‘ libmatlbmx.mlib ‘.
+3. -x: macro option x, creates MEX functi; thehe alternative is ‘ libmatlbmx.mlib ‘.

-4. -g: macro option g , It is used for debugging purpose .and the alternative is ‘debugline:on = 0none’.
+4. -g: macro option g , is used for debugging purposes, .and the alternative is ‘debugline:on = 0none’.

 |-m||Creates stand-alone for any ‘c’ application||function wrapper,language output , stage,help,file library,etc.|

 |-p||Creates standalone CPP applications||libmmfile.mlib|

 |-s||Used for simulation||libmaatlbmax.mlb|

 Applications of Matlab Compiler

 - One of the important applications of Matlab is it creates standalone applications and shares them with other users without royalty. standalone applications are complete applications that use graphics and they use command-line execution.